 𝗡𝗔𝗧𝗔𝗦𝗛𝗔 𝗞𝗛𝗔𝗗𝗘 is a doctoral student in the School of Criminology & Criminal Justice at Arizona State University.
 She worked in the area of juvenile justice and child protection for a number of years in Mumbai, India with community-based child protection nonprofit Aangan, the Tata Institute of Social Sciences and the Juvenile Justice Board.
 She was a 2017 USAID Global Development Research Scholar and as part of her fellowship investigated school violence in Cartagena, Colombia.
 Natasha volunteered with All Hands and Hearts at our Texas Hurricane Recovery program.

-𝗥𝗢𝗕 𝗦𝗧𝗘𝗟𝗕𝗢𝗨𝗠 is associate creative director and senior art director at Merkle, a global marketing and advertising agency whose clients include HBO, NBC Universal and DIRECTV.
-He is also a fine artist, working mostly in illustration, painting and photography.
+𝗥𝗢𝗕 𝗦𝗧𝗘𝗟𝗕𝗢𝗨𝗠 is associate creative director and senior art director at Merkle, a global marketing and advertising agency whose clients include HBO, NBC Universal, DIRECTV and Habitat for Humanity.
+He is also a fine artist, working primarily as a painter and photographer.
+In 2005 he founded Washington DC-based artist cooperative 4traits, where four artists work together to create “assembly line portraits”.
 Rob volunteered with All Hands and Hearts at our British Virgin Islands program.

-𝗔𝗡𝗡𝗘-𝗘𝗟𝗩𝗜𝗥𝗘 𝗕𝗨𝗖𝗜𝗨𝗡𝗜 is a writer, photographer and videographer, and founder of design collective Graphistes Sans Frontières.
+𝗔𝗡𝗡𝗘-𝗘𝗟𝗩𝗜𝗥𝗘 𝗕𝗨𝗖𝗜𝗨𝗡𝗜 is a freelance communications manager working with grassroots NGOs.
+She is also a writer and photographer and founder of design collective Graphistes Sans Frontières.
 She has worked at Encounters South African International Documentary Festival, where she selected films and managed media relations, and for Ciné-Jeune de l'Aisne, one of the largest festivals for young filmmakers in her native France.
 Anne-Elvire volunteered with All Hands and Hearts at our Nepal, Philippines and Superstorm Sandy programs.

 Best Narrative Short Film